How to Embroider a Leaf: Explore Different Stitches and Styles for Stunning Results

 Fishbone stitch leaves

-If you want a more deliberate vein down the centre of your leaf, then you might like to try fishbone stitch.
-This works just as well as a counted stitch on evenweave fabrics as it does in surface embroidery.
+Fishbone stitch creates a deliberate vein down the centre of a leaf.
+It works well as a counted stitch on evenweave fabrics and in surface embroidery.

-It is your choice whether to leave gaps between the stitches or to place them close together.
+Leave gaps between the stitches or place them close together, depending on your preference.

 Split stitch leaves